4Catalyzer/found/README.md

 ### Basic usage

-Define a route configuration as an array of objects, or with the JSX configuration components and the `makeRouteConfig` function in `found/lib/jsx`.
+Define a route configuration as an array of objects, or as JSX with `<Route>` elements using `makeRouteConfig`.

 ```js
 const routeConfig = [